Abraham Verghese, M.D.

 New York Times Bestselling Author | Practicing Physician | Professor, Stanford University

 Dr. Abraham Verghese is a bestselling author and prominent voice in medicine with a uniquely humanistic view of the future of healthcare.
-He received the National Humanities Medal from President Obama, "for reminding us that the patient is the center of the medical enterprise."
+He received the National Humanities Medal from President Obama "for reminding us that the patient is the center of the medical enterprise."

 Trained in infectious diseases and pulmonary medicine, he has long been a top thinker in healthcare.
 His TED talk "A Doctor’s Touch" has been viewed almost two million times, and is as meaningful now as the day he delivered it.
-During the COVID pandemic, his messages of appreciation, understanding and compassion for all in healthcare and inspiration on how we go forward have been widely appreciated.
+During the COVID pandemic, his messages of appreciation, understanding and compassion for all in healthcare and inspiration on how we go forward were widely appreciated.
 He also speaks about the future of healthcare.
 He is co-host with Dr. Eric Topol of the Medicine and the Machine podcast, and he has long been a top thinker on how we marry cutting-edge technology to advance medicine with a focus on the physical patient.
 This dual-pronged approach, incorporating both an appreciation of technological developments and a profound commitment to the sacred relationship between doctor/caregiver and patient, makes Abraham a leading voice in the discussion about what quality care means now and in the future.
 Dr. Verghese leads PRESENCE, a multidisciplinary center that studies the human experience of patients, physicians and caregivers.
 His warmth and vision as well as his world-class gifts as a storyteller make him a powerful speaker both to healthcare professionals and the patient in all of us.

 Topics